Hardwood floor pet stains

 How do I prevent pet stains on my hardwood floors?

-To prevent pet stains, train your pets to use designated areas, provide plenty of outdoor time, and clean up any accidents immediately.
-Consider using pet-safe floor mats or rugs in high-traffic areas.
+To prevent pet stains, train your pets to use designated areas, clean up accidents immediately, and consider using floor mats or rugs in high-traffic areas.

 Connect with certified professionals in your area